joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 a_{k j}\frac{\partial x_{i k}}{\partial x_{p q}} = a_{k j}\delta_{i p}\delta_{k q}
 $$

-Theres a simplification we can make which is easier to see if we bring back the summation sign:
+We can simplify further, which is easier to see if we bring back the summation sign:

 $$